jorix/OL-DynamicMeasure/README.md

 The control also has preset styles to show lines and labels, so the only thing to do is add it to the map.

+Control allows displaying lengths and headings of the segments that form a polyline or a polygon.

 Examples:
 ---------
  * [measure-dynamic.html](http://jorix.github.com/OL-DynamicMeasure/examples/measure-dynamic.html) (adapted from "measure.html" OpenLayers example)